AdamS839/SU-UNI/First Year/First Semester/readme.md

 ### About

-This repository will remain private until I pass my first semester in FMI.
+Repository for uploading materials for first semester in FMI.

 ### Planning time

-**Batch updating most of the time.** \
-Little text updates
+**ALMOST DONE**

 ### Useful Links *only public sites*